Matchstic/libwidgetinfo/README.md

 ```

 4. Link `liblogger.a` and `libobjcipc.a` to the daemon wrapper binary
+5. Link `daemon/frameworks/IOKit.tbd` to the daemon wrapper binary
-5. Add a LaunchDaemon plist to `/Library/LaunchDaemons/` in the end `.deb`, with the example contents from `daemon/launchd.plist`.
+6. Add a LaunchDaemon plist to `/Library/LaunchDaemons/` in the end `.deb`, with the example contents from `daemon/launchd.plist`.
-6. Compile the TypeScript layer:
+7. Compile the TypeScript layer:

     - Install `npm` and `yarn`
     - `cd` to `libwidgetinfo/lib/Middleware`